-- 2.2.4.1.1 Statement of BMP policy.
-The BMP Plan must include a statement of management commitment to provide the necessary financial, staff, equipment, and training resources to develop and implement the BMP Plan on a continuing basis. - 2.2.4.1.2 Structure, functions, and procedures of the BMP Committee.
-The BMP Plan must establish a BMP Committee responsible for developing, implementing, and maintaining the BMP Plan. - 2.2.4.1.3 Description of potential pollutant sources. - 2.2.4.1.4 Risk identification and assessment.

-- 2.2.4.1.5 Standard operating procedures to achieve the objectives of Part 2.2.3 and specific best management practices under Part 2.2.4.2. - 2.2.4.1.6 Reporting of BMP incidents.
-The reports must include a description of the circumstances leading to the incident, corrective actions taken, and recommended changes to operating and maintenance practices to prevent recurrence. - 2.2.4.1.7 Materials compatibility. - 2.2.4.1.8 Good housekeeping. - 2.2.4.1.9 Inspections. - 2.2.4.1.10 Preventative maintenance and repair. - 2.2.4.1.11 Security - 2.2.4.1.12 Employee training. - 2.2.4.1.13 Recordkeeping and reporting. - 2.2.4.1.14 Prior evaluation of any planned modifications to the facility to ensure that the requirements of the BMP plan are considered as part of the modifications. - 2.2.4.1.15 Final constructed site plans, drawings and maps (including detailed storm water outfall/culvert configurations). - 2.2.4.2 Specific Best Management Practices.
-The BMP Plan must establish specific BMPs or other measures to achieve the objectives under Part 2.2.3 and which ensure that the following specific requirements are met: - 2.2.4.2.1 Ensure proper management of solid and hazardous waste in accordance with regulations promulgated under the Resource Conservation and Recovery Act (RCRA).
-Management practices required under RCRA regulations must be referenced in the BMP Plan. - 2.2.4.2.2 Ensure proper management of materials in accordance with Spill Prevention, Control, and Countermeasure (SPCC) plans under Section 311 of the Act and 40 CFR Part 112.
-The BMP Plan may incorporate any part of such plans into the BMP Plan by reference. - 2.2.4.3 Review and Certification.
-The BMP Plan must be reviewed and certified as follows: - 2.2.4.3.1 Annual review by the plant manager and BMP Committee: An annual review is required with a certified statement that the BMP Plan fulfills the requirements set forth in this permit.
+- 2.2.4.1.1 Statement of BMP policy The BMP Plan must include a statement of management commitment to provide the necessary financial, staff, equipment, and training resources to develop and implement the BMP Plan on a continuing basis; - 2.2.4.1.2 Structure, functions, and procedures of the BMP Committee The BMP Plan must establish a BMP Committee responsible for developing, implementing, and maintaining the BMP Plan; - 2.2.4.1.3 Description of potential pollutant sources; - 2.2.4.1.4 Risk identification and assessment; - 2.2.4.1.5 Standard operating procedures to achieve the objectives of Part 2.2.3.and specific best management practices under Part 2.2.4.1; - 2.2.4.1.6 Reporting of BMP incidents The reports must include a description of the circumstances leading to the incident, corrective actions taken, and recommended changes to operating and maintenance practices to prevent recurrence; - 2.2.4.1.7 Materials compatibility; - 2.2.4.1.8 Good housekeeping; - 2.2.4.1.9 Inspections; - 2.2.4.1.10 Preventative maintenance and repair; - 2.2.4.1.11 Security; - 2.2.4.1.12 Employee training; - 2.2.4.1.13 Recordkeeping and reporting; - 2.2.4.1.14 Prior evaluation of any planned modifications to the facility to ensure that the requirements of the BMP plan are considered as part of the modifications; and - 2.2.4.1.15 Final constructed site plans, drawings and maps (including detailed outfall configuration). - 2.2.4.2 Annual Review and Certification

+An annual review by the plant manager and BMP Committee is required with a certified statement that the BMP Plan fulfills the requirements set forth in this permit.
 The statement is considered certified when it contains the dated signatures of each BMP Committee member.
+The statement must be submitted to DEC on or before January 31st of each year.

+2.2.5 Documentation

-The statement must be submitted to DEC on or before January 31st of each year. - 2.2.5 Documentation.
-The permittee must maintain a copy of the BMP Plan at the facility and make it available to EPA, DEC or an authorized representative upon request. - 2.2.6 BMP Plan Modification.
+The permittee must maintain a copy of the BMP Plan at the facility and make it available to EPA, DEC or an authorized representative upon request.

+2.2.6 BMP Plan Modification

-- 2.2.6.1 The permittee must amend the BMP Plan whenever there is a change in the facility or in the operation of the facility which materially increases the generation of pollutants or their release or potential release to surface waters. - 2.2.6.2 The permittee must amend the BMP Plan whenever it is found to be ineffective in achieving the general objective of preventing and minimizing the generation and the potential for the release of pollutants from the facility to the waters of the United States and/or the specific requirements in Part 2.2.4.2. - 2.2.6.3 Any changes to the BMP Plan must be consistent with the objectives and specific requirements of Part 2.2.4.2.
-All changes in the BMP Plan must be reported to DEC with the annual certification required under Part 2.2.4.3.
+- 2.2.6.1 The permittee must amend the BMP Plan whenever there is a change in the facility or in the operation of the facility which materially increases the generation of pollutants or their release or potential release to surface waters. - 2.2.6.2 The permittee must amend the BMP Plan whenever it is found to be ineffective in achieving the general objective of preventing and minimizing the generation and the potential for the release of pollutants from the facility to the waters of the United States and/or the specific requirements in Part 2.2.4.1. - 2.2.6.3 Any changes to the BMP Plan must be consistent with the objectives and specific requirements of Part 2.2.4.1.
+All changes in the BMP Plan must be reported to DEC with the annual certification required under Part 2.2.4.2.